kayla-manning/election-analysis-2020/posts/final.md

 ### Overview

-This forecast predicts that Joe Biden will win a fairly sizable two-party popular vote victory of **52.4%**, earn a much narrower Electoral College majority of **273** votes compared to Trump's **265**.
+This forecast predicts that Joe Biden will win a fairly sizable two-party popular vote victory of **52.4%**, earn a much narrower Electoral College majority of **273** votes compared to Donald Trump's **265** votes.

 In a total of $100,000$ simulations, this model gives Joe Biden a **59.0%** chance of winning the Electoral College and Donald Trump a **38.9%** chance of winning the Electoral College, with a **2.1%** chance of an electoral tie.